Nibe Municipality

-Nibe Municipality ceased to exit on January 1, 2007 due to Kommunalreformen ("The Municipality Reform" of 2007).
+Nibe Municipality (Nibe Kommune), created in 1970, ceased to exist on 1 January 2007 due to Kommunalreformen ("The Municipality Reform" of 2007).
 It was merged with Hals Municipality, Sejlflod Municipality and Aalborg Municipality to form the new Aalborg Municipality.

-The former municipality covered an area of 185 km², and had a total population of 8,283 (2005).
+The former municipality covered an area of 185 km2, and had a total population of 8,283 (2005).
 Its last mayor was Jens Østergaard Madsen, a member of the Venstre (Liberal Party) political party.